A Skellam Regression Model for Quantifying Positional Value in Soccer: Introduction

-Our study aims at filling exactly this gap in the existing literature discussed above.
-The first step towards this is quantifying the positional values in soccer.
-For instance, how much more important are the midfielders compared to the goalkeeper when it comes to winning a game?
-In order to achieve this we use data from games from 11 European leagues as well as FIFA ratings for the players that played in these games.
-These ratings have been shown to be able to drive real-world soccer analytics studies \cite{cotta2016using}, they account for a variety of factors (e.g., player aging) and they are easy to obtain\footnote{Data and code are available at: \url{https://github.com/kpelechrinis/eLPAR-soccer}.}.
+In order to achieve this we use data from games from 11 European leagues as well as FIFA ratings for the players that played in these games. \todo{To clarify, these are the ratings from the popular EA Sports video game series, FIFA, similar to (\cite{matano2018augmenting}).
+However, } these ratings have been shown to be able to drive real-world soccer analytics studies (\cite{cotta2016using}), they account for a variety of factors (e.g., player aging) and they are easy to obtain\footnote{Data and code are available at: \url{https://github.com/kpelechrinis/eLPAR-soccer}.
+Data are also available at (\cite{Kaggle}).}.
 Using these ratings we model the final goal differential of a game through a Skellam regression that allows us to estimate the impact of 1 unit of increase of the FIFA rating for a specific position on the probability of winning the game.
-As we will elaborate on later, to avoid any data sparsity problems (e.g., very few team play with a sweeper today), we group positions in the four team lines (attack, midfield, defense and goalkeeping) and use as our model's independent variables the difference on the average rating of the corresponding lines.
+As we will elaborate on later, to avoid any additional data sparsity problems (e.g., very few teams play with a sweeper today), we group positions in the four team lines (attack, midfield, defense and goalkeeping) and use as our model's independent variables the difference on the average rating of the corresponding lines.
 Using this model we can then estimate the {\bf expected} league points added above replacement ({\method}) for every player.
 The emphasis is put on the fact that this is the expected points added from a player, since it is based on a fairly static, usually pre-season\footnote{FIFA ratings change a few times over the course of a season based on the overall player's performance.}, player rating, and hence, does not capture the exact performance of a player in the games he played.
 However, when we describe our model in detail it should become evident that if these data (i.e., game-level player ratings) are available the exact same framework can be used to evaluate the actual league points added above replacement from every player.

 The contribution of our work is twofold: